-The need for genetic base broadening germplasm lead to the acquisition of 390 lines that had tolerance to low soil N and P, good grain quality, good level of pest and diseases resistance, and drought tolerant.
+The need for genetic base broadening germplasm lead to the acquisition of 390 lines that had tolerance to low soil N and P, good grain quality, good level of pest and diseases resistance, and drought tolerance.
 These lines provided gene systems missing in the local cultivars and hence from their adaptation and characterization data, potential donors for desirable genes were selected for the hybridization programme.
 The early maturing, well adapted lines to low soil N and P, pest and diseases tolerance, and with desirable grain qualities were the main traits sought.

 METHODOLOGY